driatv/fruit_basket/README.md

 1- Clone the project: git clone https://github.com/driatv/fruit_basket.git <br />
 2- Run command mvn clean install in the good repository<br />
 3- Run command java -jar java -jar target/fruit-market-1.0-SNAPSHOT.jar<br />
-4- See the results.
+4- Look at the results in your terminal.

 ## To modify the quantity/price/reductions:

-See in the project the file: fruit_basket/src/main/resources/input.txt
+In the project, look at the file: fruit_basket/src/main/resources/input.txt

 It will be as below: